Updated: Aug 30, 2022

 This article was previously published on an older blog of mine, I have edited it for placement here because I felt it was valuable, educational, and entertaining content.

-If you know how and where to look you can keep your pantry stocked through the season.
-In our region of Colorado, almost all of our mushrooms grow above 10,000′ in elevation.
+If you know how and where to look, and take time for proper preservation, you can keep your pantry stocked through the season.
+In our region of Southwest Colorado, almost all of our mushrooms grow above 10,000′ in elevation.
 So, hunting them takes a bit of determination.
 We have endless mountain terrain, but it can be a challenge to find the areas these fungi call home.
 A 4WD is almost always necessary as you’ll be heading up into the high country.
 You’ll also want a good pair of hiking boots, and a walking stick wouldn’t go amiss.
 Unless you are familiar with edible mushrooms it’s also best to have a guide.
 Some species if eaten will make for a really bad day, but others can outright kill you.
 Never take a chance on an unknown fungus.
 If you’re not 100% sure leave it where it lies.

 The first treasures we found were the King Boletes.
 This species can usually be found beginning in mid to late July and weather dependent, on into September.
 Since monsoon season came late this year, our hunting day (early August) was perfect timing.

 Colorado offers a lot of different types of boletes, but only a few that you’ll want to eat.
 The first step to identifying them is to look under their caps.
 All Boletes have pores instead of gills.
 Modern Forager says, “The most common porcini look-alike is the Aspen Orange Cap (Leccinum insigne).”
 In their article about Colorado Mushrooms they note that if cut, the Aspen Orange Cap will stain a brilliant blue.
 The other tell-tell sign is the small black scabers on the stems.
 My Uncle actually refers to these as Crazy Bolete and told us a tale of another family member who had a bad day after eating them.